 How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

-Moonshot AI's Kimi K2.5 arrived in late January 2026 as a 1 trillion parameter Mixture of Experts (MoE) model, one of the largest production-grade language models released to date.
+Moonshot AI's Kimi K2.5 arrived in late January 2026 as a 1-trillion-parameter Mixture of Experts (MoE) model, a design that activates only a subset of specialized sub-networks per request to improve efficiency.
+It is one of the largest production-grade language models released to date.
 Infrastructure teams worldwide faced an immediate question: how to deploy this model at enterprise scale without multi-node complexity and weeks of custom engineering.

 The generational leap from CDNA 3 to CDNA 4 is equally significant.
-Running the same Kimi K2.5 model on a single 8-GPU MI300X node produces 708 output tokens per second at 512 concurrent requests before errors begin.
-The MI355X delivers 1,032 tokens per second at the same concurrency with zero errors, and continues scaling to 3,035 tokens per second at 2,048 concurrent requests.
-The MI300X cannot operate reliably at those concurrency levels at all.
+Running Kimi K2.5 on a single 8-GPU MI300X node (Dell PowerEdge XE9680, FP8 precision) produces 708 output tokens per second at 512 concurrent requests before errors begin.
+The MI355X (Dell PowerEdge XE9785L, FP4 precision) delivers 1,032 tokens per second at the same concurrency with zero errors and continues scaling to 3,035 tokens per second at 2,048 concurrent requests.
+The MI300X cannot operate reliably at those concurrency levels.

 Key Results at a Glance